 Gain a deep understanding of spatial planning and multidisciplinary projects.
 Understand and plan for spatial planning’s future effects on man and the environment.

-The programme consists of 60 credits and leads to a Master’s degree (60 credits).
+The program consists of 60 credits and leads to a Master’s degree.

-Welcome letter: Link to welcome letter from responsible teacher will be posted here no later than 3 weeks before the course begins.
+- Welcome letter: Link to welcome letter from a responsible teacher will be posted here no later than 3 weeks before the course begins.

 Entry requirements: Bachelor’s degree (consisting of 180 higher education credits) in environmental sciences, ecology, surveying, civil engineering, traffic engineering, landscape engineers, architectural conservation, architecture, landscape architecture, spatial planning or adjacent programs.
 English 6.